OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 Placed in the Controller for this HTTP operation we can tell:

 #.
-Most of the time for this innvocation is spent checking if the user has the right: more than
+Most of the time for this innvocation is spent checking if the user has a right: more than
    1 second.
 #.
 Fetching the entities from the database took about 14% of the time
 #.
 Turning them into DTOs used up *less* than a millisecond.
 #.
 We'd have to look at the Service's access log to find where additional latency is introduced that
    we can't meassure here:  serialization, IO overhead, Spring Boot magic, etc

-This lets us know easily that improving the performance of the permission check might be well worth the effort.
-Since this information is in the logs we can also monitor and graph the performance of the data retrievel latency in real-time with a well crafted search on our logs.
+This easily lets us know that improving the performance of the permission check might be well worth the effort.
+Since this information is in the logs we can also monitor and graph the performance of the data retrievel latency (ORDERABLE_SERVICE_SEARCH) in real-time with a well crafted search on our logs.

 SLF4J Profile Conventions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^